View the full list of fields, first using long-form arguments:

 installation.

 Compute node images consume significant storage space.
 Remote images are replicated among cooperating head nodes and are the files downloaded by PXEbooting compute nodes.
-A local image is a cached copy of a remote image that was downloaded when the cluster administrator viewed or modified the image.
+A local image is a cached copy of a remote image that was downloaded when an administrator viewed or modified the image.
 Deleting a local image does not affect its remote version and merely causes it to be re-downloaded from the head node if and when an administrator subsequently views or modifies it.

 scyld-modimg ls

-Delete a local cached image xyzImage with:
+To delete a local cached image xyzImage, run:

 scyld-modimg -i xyzImage --delete

-or delete all cached images:
+To delete all cached images, run:

 scyld-modimg --all --delete